Don't Be a Litterbug: Put Your Butt Where It Belongs!

 Penalties are deterrents only when they are enforced.
 In 2001, Fairfax County police issued just 62 summonses for littering.
 Any cursory look at parking lots, street gutters, commercial strips, park land, beaches, and even sidewalks and lawns will show that littering is still prevalent in our society.

 People who litter are showing their careless disregard for the property and well being of others and the environment.
 Keep America Beautiful studies have shown that one of the reasons litterbugs feel it is okay to litter is because they believe someone else is paid to clean it up.
 That’s true.
 The Virginia Department of Transportation spends about $6.5 million a year on litter control on nearly 57,000 miles of interstate, primary and secondary roads.
-That’s $6.5 million of taxpayer money that otherwise could have been spent on highway repair projects.

 Please don’t be a litterbug.
 Put your butt where it belongs—in the trash.